-I am an Assistant Professor at Universidade da Coruña as part of the Computer Architecture Group (GAC).
+I am an Associate Professor at Universidade da Coruña as part of the Computer Architecture Group (GAC).
 Formerly I worked as a postdoc researcher in the Exelixis lab at H-ITS (Heidelberg) and I also colaborated with the Phylogenomics group (UVIGO).

 The main topics of my research are Bioinformatics (molecular evolution, genomics and proteomics) and Parallel Computing for both desktop computers and cluster architectures.